Scottish Americans

 Significant emigration from Scotland to America began in the 1700s, accelerating after the Jacobite rising of 1745, the steady degradation of clan structures, and the Highland Clearances.
 Even higher rates of emigration occurred after these times of social upheaval.
 In the 1920s, Scotland experienced a reduction in total population of 0.8%, totally absorbing the natural population increase of 7.2%: the U.S. and Canada were the most common destinations of these emigrants.
-A common misconception is that most Scottish Americans are descended from Highlanders fleeing persecution or clearance.
-Instead, by far the commonest Scottish immigrant was an economic migrant from the Lowlands, attracted by the opportunities in North America.
+Despite emphasis on the struggles and 'forced exile' of Jacobites and Highland clansmen in popular media, Scottish migration was mostly from the Lowland regions and its pressures included poverty and land clearance but also the variety of positive economic opportunities believed to be available.

 Numbers

+Ethnically Scottish, but separated for centuries from mainstream society in Scotland where they were known as Tinkers.
+Some came to Canada after 1850 and to the United States in appreciable numbers after 1880.
+Over 100 distinct clans have been identified but total numbers not known.

 The table shows the ethnic Scottish population in the British colonies from 1700 to 1775.
 In 1700 the total population of the colonies was 250,888, of whom 223,071 (89%) were white and 3.0% were ethnically Scottish.